dherault/serverless-offline/README.md

 All CLI options are optional:

-#### apiKey

-_This option is deprecated and will be removed in the next major version.
-If you want to specify the apiKey value yourself, please define it under 'provider.apiGateway.apiKeys' in the serverless config._

-Defines the API key value to be used for endpoints marked as private.<br />
-Defaults to a random value.

 #### corsAllowHeaders

 Used as default Access-Control-Allow-Headers header value for responses.
 Delimit multiple values with commas.<br />